patras91/rae_release/README.md

 5. domain_springDoor: Robot needs to collect objects in an environment with spring doors
    --- developed and integrated with RAE: testing needed

+HOW TO USE?
+To test on any domain, use the following commands in python

+from testRAE import *
+testRAE(domainCode)

+domain codes are as follows:
+domain_simpleFetch: 'SF'
+domain_simpleOpenDoor: 'SOD'
+domain_ste: 'STE'
+domain_chargeableRobot: 'CR'
+domain_springDoor: 'SD'

+for example, to test Spring door, type testRAE('SD')